 With what they learned building that vehicle, they constructed the RS1-RBS1 Robotic Ballistic Shield, a remotely operated SWAT shield developed for the Massachusetts State Police.

-Their latest creation is Peacemaker, a hell-bound tracked roll cage sporting what appears to be a Chevy 350 with zoomie headers, a blower and dual quads.
+Peacemaker was constructed for Mad Max: Fury Road, and it’s a hell-bound tracked roll cage sporting what appears to be a Chevy 350 with zoomie headers, a blower and dual quads.
 Whatever’s powering it, it’s fast, loud and quite possibly insane.

 Unlike most vehicles you see built for Hollywood productions, this thing is built to go.